 By the book’s end, the child at its centre has struggled, against all signs in his culture, to realize something profound and fundamental.
 The gift they call Unmaking is actually a gift of Making, turned backwards upon itself and rendered unthinkingly into a weapon.
 The gift of calling animals is turned into a way to hunt them, when it is meant to let humans understand animals and live in balance with them.
 The wasting disease is the backwards use of a gift of healing illness and old age.
-He finally asks his sister and closest confidant: what if we are using our gifts backwards?
+He finally asks his best friend and closest confidant: what if we are using our gifts backwards?
 To harm instead of to help?
 What if they were meant to be used the other way around?

 Nothing in the boy’s culture would tell him this is so.
 His entire society has been built around fear of these gifts used as weapons.
 Yet he has seen his father use the gift of Unmaking ‘in reverse’ to gently undo a knot or mend a creaking gate.
 His best friend’s gift of calling animals also gives her an aversion to hunting them, an aversion she must overrule in herself to meet her culture’s expectations.
 These images knock on the door of his mind until he makes sense of them; he has to struggle to see the truth without a single signpost or mentor to help him find this knowledge.
 Nothing in his world reflects this reality back to him, and yet it is real.
 He at first can hardly believe it or understand it.